 This section discusses the minimum settings you must choose to test Elasticsearch with Magento 2.
 For additional details about configuring Elasticsearch, see the Magento Commerce User Guide.

-As of version 2.3.6, Magento Commerce supports Elasticsearch 7.x, with a preference for 7.6.x.
-Support for Elasticsearch 6.x has been deprecated, but it can still be used.
-Both Elasticsearch 2.x and 5.x have reached end-of-life and are no longer supported.
+As of version 2.3.7, Magento Commerce supports Elasticsearch 7.9.3 but should work with 7.x.
+Support for Elasticsearch 6.x has been deprecated.
+Elasticsearch 2.x and 5.x have reached end-of-life and are no longer supported.

 Configure Elasticsearch within Magento

 To configure Magento to use Elasticsearch:

 - Log in to the Magento Admin as an administrator.